 This image is the one I have been thinking about since I took it.
 I can’t wait to get started on it.

-More often than not, I’m spending hours trying to get it to fit my vision.
+More often than not, I’m spending a lot of time trying to get it to fit my vision.
 I still haven’t made my initial selection mind you.
 What I find is, even after spending hours on this is that it doesn’t even make it into the final cut.

 3. Use Presets to Speed Up Your Workflow

-Presets are a God-send.
-No all of them, though, but the ones that work really work.
-Presets are settings that someone made, sharing them for free or with a small surcharge.
+Presets are a God-send editing technique.
+Not all of them, though, but the ones that work really work.
+Presets are settings that someone or professional photographers made, sharing them for free or with a small surcharge.

-When installed, these presets add an array of different colours, tones, and other adjustments you may need.
+When installed, these editing software presets add an array of different colours, tones, and other adjustments you may need in editing photos.

 What I use them most for are black and white conversions.
 You’ll find that taking a photograph in colour and pressing the Black and White Treatment button will not give you the punchy and contrasted image you’d hoped for.